j1o2h3n/DDSTGCN/README.md

 ## License
-This repo is under [MIT license](LICENSE).
+This project is under [MIT license](LICENSE).

 ## Citation
-If you find this repo useful in your research, please cite the following in your manuscript:
+If you find this code or paper useful in your research, please cite the following in your manuscript:

 ```bibtex
 @ARTICLE{sun2022dual,